Jobhdez/core/README.md

 # zettapy
 `Zettapy` is a small toy compiler for the core of imperative languages.
 It compiles Python syntax although it is not really Python3.
+It is also a web service.
+You will find the server in `src/server`.

 ## Progress
 It lowers if statements, while loops, assignment, basic arithmetic, tuples, and high level functions to a low level ast whose instructions are explicit x86-64 instructions.